-In the mindset of the flavors of the Southwest, I whipped up this Spicy Southwestern Steak Stir Fry recipe.
 Thinly sliced top sirloin is marinated overnight in a cilantro-cumin-red pepper marinade then quick stir fried in a wok or skillet with corn, red pepper, red onion, jalapeno and a chipotle-lime sauce all served with Cilantro Lime Rice.
-The steak gives it a more substantial feel however with the slices being about 1/8 inch thick, the dish is not heavy.
+The steak adds substance to the recipe however the slices are about 1/8 inch thick, the dish is not heavy.
 It’s a very flavorful and satisfying dish that will have your diners wanting more!

 Spicy Southwestern Steak Stir Fry with Cilantro-Lime Rice